Excellent Behaviour - The Kelvedon Way

 We give the learner a chance to reflect away from others.
 Learners should go to another classroom or supervised space if they need to cool down and/or to defuse a situation.
 In general, five minutes should be enough.

-Restoration - A restorative conversation should take place before the next lesson.
+Restoration - A restorative conversation will take place to help support the learner.
 Members of the senior team may support with this.

-Formal partnership meeting - A meeting will be convened with agreed targets that will be monitored over the course of two weeks
+Formal partnership meeting - A meeting may be convened with families and agreed targets that will be monitored.

 A serious breach is an incident that may lead to a fixed term suspension or permanent exclusion.